-\ Foundations of Leadership is required of freshmen students.
-Students who transfer to LHS after their freshman year will not be required to take the FOL.

-\\ The elective course requirement of 70 credits increases to 80 credits for students who do not complete the FOL course.
+- \ Foundations of Leadership is required for 9th graders.
+Students who transfer to LHS after 9th Grade are not required to take FOL. - \\ The elective course requirement of 70 credits increases to 80 credits for students who do not complete FOL course.